 We eventually moved back to Tennessee, and that’s when we began our homeschooling journey.
 In addition to home education, I continue to be a freelance journalist, currently for West Knoxville Lifestyle.

-I currently teach three classes at Thursday Connection and one high school English class online.
-My boys, Jeremy and Jackson, are in 11th and 9th grade respectively.
+I currently teach four classes at Thursday Connection and two at BHEA.
+My boys, Jeremy and Jackson, are in 12th and 10th grade respectively.
 Learn more about my family and me at JennieCreates.com.